PolarNick239/IBFS/README.md

  - Lower memory consumption by using ```unsigned int``` instead of pointers (can easily be switched to ```size_t``` by ```node_index_t``` typedef)
  - Capacity type changed from ```int``` to ```float``` (can easilty be switched to double/int/etc by ```capacity_t``` typedef)
  - Number of edges from each node limited to ```MAX_ARCS_PER_NODE``` (MAX_ARCS_PER_NODE=4 tested - useful for Delaunay tetrahedralization, dinamic number of edges can be recovered)
+ - Some functions were removed because I didn't need them, but they can be recovered

 Original IBFS site - http://www.cs.tau.ac.il/~sagihed/ibfs/